mariusbalcytis/webpack-bundle/README.md

 to run specific command in the background, but is usually slower.
 Also at this point it's kind of hard to integrate it with webpack-dev-server.

 It has more tags for twig, like inline scripts or list of scripts to load.
+One example is inline splitpoint generation which allows you to generate simple splitpoints per file.

 ## Running tests